Here’s what can happen when two hurricanes get too close together

 That scenario has a chance to play out off the southeastern US coast later this weekend or early next week.

-The first storm, Tropical Storm Humberto, formed Wednesday afternoon a few hundred miles east-northeast of the eastern Caribbean.
-Humberto is expected to reach hurricane status Friday and keep strengthening into next week.
-The second is a stormy area moving over the northern Caribbean that could become a tropical depression this weekend and potentially Tropical Storm Imelda not long after.
+The first storm, Hurricane Humberto, is spinning in the central Atlantic, but will move farther to the northwest as it continues to strengthen through the weekend.
+The second is a stormy area moving toward the Bahamas that could become a tropical depression this weekend and potentially Tropical Storm Imelda not long after.

 The Fujiwhara effect explained